MakiDevelops/homeroom/README.md

 # Home Room
-Home room is a program built in RPG MAKER 2003 that allows users to import their own videos and take care of their own family.
+IMPORTANT NOTICE: HOME ROOM WILL BE ADDED TO orgST.
+PLEASE CHECK orgST FOR FURTHER DETAILS Home room is a program built in RPG MAKER 2003 that allows users to import their own videos and take care of their own family.
 Home room also has some sample videos included, and has a built-in food ordering system so your family can be fed.
 You can have up to 4-5 virtual players in your room at a time.